Nazdarovja/Security_Assignment/README.md

 ## Part One SQL Injection / Broken Access Control / Security Misconfiguration
 - Login site, here it should be possible to register new user, and get to a site for regular users where there is a search bar to search for other users.
 - Next the user should use SQL Injections and elevate their role, to admin.
-- And lastly user should re-login to get to the admin site.
+- And lastly user should re-login to get to the admin site (logging out in terms of going to the login page and login again.
+There is no actual login state).

 ## Part Two Command Injection
 - A simple site with a DNS lookup, where you can get some info about other domains.